erichchampion/better-than-tesla/README.md

 The main page is generated from src/app/content.json to separate content from presentation and to make it easier to edit.

 Please feel free to make PRs with any suggestions you might have.

+To get up and running on http://localhost:3000, install npm or yarn and run either of these commands:

+npm run dev
+yarn dev